 - A. Concept Master Plan.
 For the conceptual plan review process, there is no need for the post acknowledgement plan amendments (PAPAs) to the Oregon Department of Land Conservation and Development, or local Measure 56 notice, although early involvement of nearby property owners and state agencies that may have an interest in the effect of urbanization on state interests is advised, because the decision does not yet amend the McMinnville Comprehensive Plan, as it is being reviewed and approved as part of an annexation agreement with the McMinnville City Council and is not considered a land-use decision.
-The Concept Master Plan described below. - B. Master Plan.
+The Concept Master Plan should consider all of the same elements and factors as the Master Plan described below. - B. Master Plan.
 For the final master plan approval, legislative review and approval is required as part of a quasi-judicial land-use decision as it will be an amendment to the McMinnville Comprehensive Land Use Plan and Zoning Map.
-Following the City Council's adoption of an Area Plan, but prior to the annexation, comprehensive plan map amendment, zone change, or development of any land within the subject Area Plan, property owners shall submit a Master Plan for review and approval by the City Council.

-1. Applications and requests for the approval of a Master Plan shall be reviewed under the review process described in MMC Section 17.72.120 (Applications - Public Hearing).
+Following the City Council's adoption of an Area Plan, but prior to the annexation, comprehensive plan map amendment, zone change, or development of any land within the subject Area Plan, property owners shall submit a Master Plan for review and approval by the City Council. - 1.
+Applications and requests for the approval of a Master Plan shall be reviewed under the review process described in MMC Section 17.72.120 (Applications Public Hearing).